maralabsph/multichain/V8_mac.md

 # Fetching, Building and Installing V8 (on MacOS Sierra)

-The following instructions fetch the Google V8 JavaScript engine to your local machine and configure it to create static libraries in the location where the MultiChain build system expects to find them.
+The following instructions fetch the Google V8 JavaScript engine to your local machine and configure it to create static libraries in the location where the AksyonChain build system expects to find them.

-MultiChain uses V8 version 6.8, and requires at least 4 GB of RAM to build in a reasonable time.
+AksyonChain uses V8 version 6.8, and requires at least 4 GB of RAM to build in a reasonable time.
 It will not build at all with less than 2 GB RAM.

 ## Clone Google's depot_tools